DengHd-BUPT/SpyInside-RNN-Transformer/README.md

-# Spy Inside：Formal Verification of Dependable Transformers and Recurrent Neural Networks for Data Analysis Systems
+# Spy Inside：Formal Verification of Dependable Transformers and Recurrent Neural Networks for Event Time Series Systems

-This repository contains the related material of our work: Spy Inside：Formal Verification of Dependable Transformers and Recurrent Neural Networks for Data Analysis Systems.
+This repository contains the related material of our work: Spy Inside：Formal Verification of Dependable Transformers and Recurrent Neural Networks for Event Time Series Systems.

 ## Preparation